farfetch-chat-rd/farfetch-chat-rd.github.io/README.md

-# ifetch.farfetch.io
+# farfetch-chat.farfetch.io

-iFetch Project Promotion website. iFetch is a multimodal conversational agents for the online fashion marketplace.
+FARFETCH Chat is a multimodal conversational agents for the online fashion marketplace.
 Co-promotion initiative with CMU, UNL and IST.